eventflow/EventFlow/Documentation/EventUpgrade.md

 at a time.

-Note that the _ordering_ of event upgraders is important as you might implement to upgraders, one upgrade a event from version one to version two and then another upgrading vesion two to version three.
+Note that the _ordering_ of event upgraders is important as you might implement two upgraders, one upgrade a event from V1 to V2 and then another upgrading V2 to V3.
 EventFlow orders the event upgraders by name before starting the event upgrade.

 ## Example - removing a damaged event